This State Has More Hot Springs Than Towns

 Why are there so many thermal wonders in the western United States?
 Look to the mountains.
 Of the country’s 1,661 natural hot springs, more than a thousand of them have bubbled up near fault lines out west—many found among Wyoming’s 109 mountain ranges, from the Tetons to the Bighorns, the Snowys to the Sierra Madres.

-“There’s a certain rustic wildness to the hot springs in the American West and a rowdiness, too,” says photographer Greta Rybus, whose new book, Hot Springs, is out March 19.
+“There’s a certain rustic wildness to the hot springs in the American West and a rowdiness, too,” says photographer Greta Rybus, author of the 2024 book Hot Springs.
 The springs were already a tourist hot spot when, in 1872, Congress designated Yellowstone the first national park—smack on top of a volcano still boasting the world’s greatest concentration (more than 10,000) of hydrothermal features.
 Yellowstone’s thermal features are far too (dangerously) hot for bathing (no swimming allowed), but they’ve led to breakthroughs in medicine and forensics and become a source of energy to heat buildings and fish hatcheries.

-Today, with the growing emphasis in healthcare on natural remedies and prevention, an explosion of evidence-based wellness has helped lead us to this resurgence of thermal mineral pools and spa resorts.
-The postpandemic hot springs destination market is up 24 percent (between 2020 and 2022), as younger generations look to connect with each other, with Indigenous history, and pursue new and inexpensive ways to heal, according to the Global Wellness Institute.
+Today, with the growing focus in healthcare on natural remedies and prevention, an explosion of evidence-based wellness—linking bathing to benefits from improved circulation to pain relief and stress reduction—has helped lead us to this resurgence of thermal mineral pools and spa resorts.
+The global thermal springs tourism market, which hit $57 billion in 2024, is projected to more than double to reach $130 billion by 2030.
+It’s indicative of trends observed by the Global Wellness Institute, especially among younger generations, who look to connect with each other, understand Indigenous history, and pursue new and inexpensive ways to heal.

-That includes Rybus, who documented her year and a half spent exploring 23 hot springs around the world, starting in the American West.
+Among them is Rybus, whose book documents her 18 months spent exploring 23 hot springs around the world, starting in the American West.

 “My ancestors, who settled in Montana in the 1860s, journeyed on horseback into Yellowstone around the time the park was established,” says Rybus, who’s from Idaho originally.
 “I have copies of their journal entries in which they chronicle their wonder and fear at the raw power of the region’s geysers, fumaroles, hot pots, and thermal pools.”

-Starting on a drive from her home in Maine across the country in 2021, Rybus made Wyoming her first stop—for good reason.
+Starting on a drive from her home in Maine across the country in 2021, Rybus made Wyoming the first stop for her project—and for good reason.
 “I am still amazed at the extreme diversity of hot springs,” she says.
-“They range from simple, silt- or sand-bottomed puddles to resembling a municipal swimming pool.”
-Here are five of Wyoming’s natural wonders to bookmark for your next trip:
+“They range from simple, silt- or sand-bottomed puddles to [others] resembling a municipal swimming pool.”
+Here are six of Wyoming’s natural wonders to bookmark for your next trip:

-Two women in black inner tubes at Granite Creek Hot Springs, with evergreens in background
+Two people in black inner tubes at Granite Creek Hot Springs, with evergreens in background

 Granite Hot Springs redefines “pool with a view.”